ejbyne/rails-instagram/README.md

 ## To do list

 - User can only add a photo or a comment if they have signed in
-- User can delete a photo that they have added
+- User can only delete a photo that they have added
+- User can only edit or delete a comment they have added
 - Add CSS/Bootstrap
-- Bonus if you can add filters

 ## Technologies used